Welcome to the living record of our travels in Europe

 For now, Europe.
 Challenging the preconception of the continent as among the most expensive destinations is part of the fun.
-Our minds and agendas are open to follow any whims that may arise, but we do have a bucket list of locations with special relations to our personal interests in art, architecture, culture and cuisine: Barcelona, Granada, the Greek Isles, Athens, Istanbul, Berlin, Prague, Paris, Florence, Copenhagen, Amsterdam, Brussels, London, and Edinburgh to name a few.
-We are also very happy to receive suggestions!
-A wise man once said that while a tourist sees only what he came to see, a traveler sees what (s)he sees.
+Our minds and agendas are open to whims that may arise, but we do have a bucket list of locations with special relations to our personal interests in art, architecture, culture and cuisine: Barcelona, Granada, the Greek Isles, Athens, Istanbul, Berlin, Prague, Paris, Florence, Copenhagen, Amsterdam, Brussels, London, and Edinburgh to name a few.
+We are also delighted to consider suggestions!
+A wise man once said that while a tourist sees only what they came to see, a traveler sees what they see.

 Why are we committed to locomotion?

-Second, because the world is small; the advent of internationally networked communication and relatively affordable air travel has allowed societies to mix more rapidly and thoroughly than ever before.
+Second, because the world is small; the advent of information communications technologies and relatively affordable air travel has made exchange more rapid and thorough than ever before.
 We believe to operate as an informed citizen of such a global culture, one must be aware of circumstances beyond his or her nation.

 Third, because we had to; a love of travel is exactly that - love.
-Restlessness doesn't even begin to describe the compulsion.
+Restlessness can't begin to explain the compulsion.
 Some of you reading will undoubtedly understand, and we expect some of you won't, which is just as well.
-Whatever camp you favor, we hope this website will either help to quench your thirst for the unfamiliar or help you comprehend the appeal.
+Whatever your inclinations, we hope this website will either help to quench your thirst for the unfamiliar or help you comprehend the appeal.

 Ultimately, because coming home is not the same as having never left.
 Friends and family, we miss you dearly and look forward to returning with new stories to share, new ideas, and newfound appreciation.